-Many workplaces require employees to attend diversity training, sometimes called anti-harassment or Title VII training.
-These trainings may describe the legal requirement of employers not to discriminate on the basis of a variety of protected classes, including sexual orientation and gender identity.
+Many workplaces require employees to attend diversity training, sometimes called anti-harassment, DEI, or Title VII training.
+These trainings may describe the legal requirement that employers not discriminate on the basis of a variety of protected classes, including sexual orientation and gender identity.
 In Bostock v.
 Clayton County, the Supreme Court held that Title VII prevents employers from discriminating on the basis of sexual orientation or transgender status.
 [9] The Supreme Court has not yet addressed specific questions regarding gender identity with respect to bathroom policies, grooming policies, and pronoun usage.
 This is an evolving and fact-specific area of law.
 We would caution that not all diversity trainings accurately portray the law, especially with respect to protections for religious employees who hold different religious beliefs about gender and sexuality.

-Employees sometimes ask us whether they are required to attend or participate in diversity training because the trainings may encourage behavior that contradicts the employee's religious beliefs.
-The answer is it depends.
+Employees sometimes ask us whether they are required to attend or participate in diversity training because the trainings may include statements that contradict the employee's religious beliefs.
+The answer is generally yes, but it depends.

 Most religious individuals do not have a sincerely-held religious belief that they cannot hear perspectives that differ from their own.
 If an employee is required to attend a training session and answer questions about the state of the law or company policy, it is unlikely that the religious employee will be able to argue that he or she is being called upon to violate his or her sincerely-held religious beliefs by attending.
 However, if an employee is being called to personally affirm agreement with a statement that violates his or her religious beliefs, then that employee may be able to ask for a religious accommodation.
-We will describe best practices for requesting an accommodation in a later section.